foxbunny/quickiter/README.md

 This library provides functions and objects for iterating over sequences using the [iteration protocol](https://mzl.la/2HACVDf).

-See [introduction](./docs/introduction.md) for a more in-dept introduction to iterators.
+See [introduction](./docs/introduction.md) for a more in-depth introduction to iterators.

 ## Motivation